Cram (game show): Stunt round

-For round two, each team (starting with the team in the lead or the winners of the 3 a.m. coin toss in case of a tie) performed a stunt and answered a list of questions for 40 seconds (45 seconds in the first season).
-The team that was in the lead (or if teams were tied, the 3 a.m. coin toss winners) were allowed to choose one of two stunts, that they must participate in. (which in season one, teams chose between stunts, that were hidden under covered dinner plates, and were completely by chance.
-In season two, stunts are shown upfront, and contestants chose the task strictly, loosely related on a book or magazine they were told to study.
-The actual components of the task are still unknown to the teams.)
-The round tested the teams' ability to multitask after being deprived of sleep.
-Stunts took various forms, such as demonstrating yoga positions, matching cuts of meat to a picture of a cow, or even firing hard candies at small chocolate bunnies using a slingshot.
-All of the aspects of the stunts, were things that the contestants had been given to study overnight.
-Every stunt had seven physical items, tasks, or activities the teams were asked to do.
-Once each team was done with a task, Elwood would then mediate scoring and judging.
-Each successful part of the stunt won 20 points for the team.
-The other team would automatically perform the second activity, with the format being identical as far as scoring.
-During the stunt, in some cases, teams may be allowed to change their mind on an answer, as long as this is done before time is over.
-When judging the challenge afterwards, only the answer given while time was elapsing would be considered.
+For round two, each team (starting with the team in the lead or the winners of the 3 a.m. coin toss in case of a tie) performs a stunt and simultaneously answers a list of questions for 40 seconds (45 seconds in the first season).
+The first team is allowed to choose one of two stunts.
+The round tests the teams' ability to multitask after being deprived of sleep.
+Stunts take various forms, such as demonstrating yoga positions, matching cuts of meat to a picture of a cow, or even firing hard candies at small chocolate bunnies using a slingshot.
+All aspects of the stunts are things that the contestants had been given to study overnight.
+Every stunt has seven physical items, tasks, or activities the teams were asked to do.
+Players had to alternate the physical activities.